Meet the TLT Team

-Instructional Designer III, Dallas Center
+Instructional Designer - Dallas

-Instructional Designer III, Denton Campus
+Instructional Accessibility Designer

-Learning Management Systems Administrator
+Manager, Learning Management Systems

 Alli has been working with online students, faculty and staff since June 2001.
 After receiving her Master of Library Science degree from TWU, she joined the Blagg-Huey Library working with the Distance Education librarian on electronic reserves.
 She joined the Office of Teaching and Learning with Technology in December 2003 where she provided expertise in instructional design and faculty development for 12 years, before assuming responsibility for the university’s learning management systems in November of 2015.
 In her free time, Alli loves to read, watch hockey and football, and spend time with her husband and daughter.